Nerwyn/android-tv-card/README.md

 ### Example 5

-A tablet UI using columns
+A tablet UI using columns.

 ```yaml
 type: custom:android-tv-card